phnazari/flash-linear-attention/fla/ops/generalized_delta_rule/README.md

 ## Efficient Chunkwise Implementation
 The original [technical note](https://drive.google.com/file/d/1qqc6THTRc2bw-LtwsbGNxNDw00sNzi5M/view?usp=sharing) on chunking DPLR contains minor mathematical inconsistencies.
 Below, we re-do the computations.

-If you have questions about or comments on the below derivations, feel free to reach out: philipp.nazari@tuebingen.mpg.de.
+If you have questions about or comments about the below derivations, feel free to [reach out](https://phnazari.github.io).

 Our goal is to show how to efficiently compute the DPLR representation
 $$